Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 ![res/pointed.pellet.frame0360_undistorted.jpg.594.3.70.20.anim.gif](res/pointed.pellet.frame0360_undistorted.jpg.594.3.70.20.anim.gif)

 Tool [mak.640.5.sh](res/mak.640.5.sh) does not just fill the pellet exposures with black.
 Instead it takes a frame with pellet exposures [full.pnm](res/full.pnm) and a frame taken with same multiple exposures but without pellets captured [empty.pnm](res/empty.pnm).
 For the different frames of the animation a single full height rectangle is taken from full.pnm and overlayed onto empty.pnm, and these frames are converted to video and animated .gif as before.
-The 1920x1080 frames get scaled down to witdth 640.
-5000eps frame full.pnm gets 5000fps video that way, the animation plays at 5fps, 1000 times slower than real:
+The 1920x1080 frames get scaled down to width 640.
+5000eps frame full.pnm gets 5000fps video that way; the animation plays at 5fps, 1000 times slower than real:

 ![res/frame.640.5.anim.gif](res/frame.640.5.anim.gif)